Prevents bleeding from the uterus that can happen after childbirth. This medicine is an ergot alkaloid.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to methylergonovine (Methergine®), or if you have high blood pressure.
-You should not receive this medicine if you are pregnant or if you have toxemia (high blood pressure during pregnancy).
+You should not receive this medicine if you have had an allergic reaction to methylergonovine, or if you have high blood pressure or toxemia.
+If you are pregnant, you should be given this medicine only if you are in labor.

 How to Use This Medicine

 - A nurse or other trained health professional will give you this medicine in a hospital.
 This medicine is given as a shot into a muscle or into a vein.
 This medicine is usually given after delivery of the placenta or during the second stage of labor.

 - Your doctor may also prescribe methylergonovine tablets for you to take.
 Be sure to follow all your doctor's instructions.